 Policy Details Page

-- An athletic/cheerleading coach or activities leader must be properly trained and qualified for an assignment as described in the job description for the position at issue.
+C. An athletic/cheerleading coach or activities leader must be properly trained and qualified for an assignment as described in the job description for the position at issue.

-- For coaches, a syllabus that outlines the skills, techniques and safety measures associated with the coaching assignment at issue will be distributed to each coach.
+D. For coaches, a syllabus that outlines the skills, techniques and safety measures associated with the coaching assignment at issue will be distributed to each coach.
 A coach must secure permission in advance if he/she wishes to deviate from the syllabus.

-- In-service training opportunities will be afforded to each coach so that he/she is trained to attend to the health care needs of participants.
+E. In-service training opportunities will be afforded to each coach so that he/she is trained to attend to the health care needs of participants.
 Prior to a sports/cheer activity season, the coach will prepare a plan for handling medical emergencies at practice sessions and games (home and away).

-- Certain risks are associated with participation in interscholastic sports and cheerleading activities.
-While the district will strive to prevent injuries and accidents to students, each participant and his/her parent(s)/legal guardian(s) will be required to sign a statement that indicates that the parent(s)/legal guardians(s) and the student acknowledge the risks of injuries resulting from such participation and give assurance that the student will follow the instructions of the coach.
+F. Certain risks are associated with participation in interscholastic sports and cheerleading activities.
+While the District will strive to prevent injuries and accidents to students, each participant and his/her parent(s)/legal guardian(s) will be required to sign a statement that indicates that the parent(s)/legal guardians(s) and the student acknowledge the risks of injuries resulting from such participation and give assurance that the student will follow the instructions of the coach.
 Each student participating in interscholastic athletics or cheerleading activities is required to have or obtain medical insurance for expenses incurred as a result of injuries sustained while participating in the extracurricular activity.
-Students shall provide evidence of coverage with a minimum limit of $25,000 in medical expenses or shall obtain such coverage through the insurance plan offered to all students participating in activities in the district.
+Students shall provide evidence of coverage with a minimum limit of $25,000 in medical expenses or shall obtain such coverage through the insurance plan offered to all students participating in activities in the District.
 No student will be denied the ability to participate solely because the student’s family, by reason of low income, is unable to pay the entire amount of the premium for such insurance.
-The superintendent or his/her designee may approve a partial or full waiver of premiums to permit all students to obtain the required medical insurance.
+The Superintendent or designee may approve partial or full waiver of premiums to permit all students to obtain the required medical insurance.

-- It is expected that all coaches and activities leaders will comply with the District’s Policies and Regulations on Emergency Treatment and Medications at school.
+H. It is expected that all coaches and activities leaders will comply with the District’s Policies and Regulations on Emergency Treatment and Medications at school.
 Only employees who have been designated to administer prescribed or over-the-counter oral or topical medications, eye drops, or ear drops in accordance with the requirements of RCW 28A.210.260 may administer such medications and must do so in a manner that is consistent with the District’s Medication at School Regulation, 3416R.
 This provision does not preclude the coach and/or trainer from using approved first aid items as appropriate.
 A sign will be posted that warns students that eligibility to participate may be denied if anabolic steroids are used for the purpose of enhancing athletic ability.

-- Each secondary school student who wishes to participate in interscholastic athletics cheerleading activities must secure an examination by a physician prior to such participation.
+I. Each secondary school student who wishes to participate in interscholastic athletics cheerleading activities must secure an examination by a physician prior to such participation.
 One such examination, when all of the results have been transmitted to the school, shall qualify the student for all interscholastic athletics or cheerleading activities for 13 months.
 Each participant shall be required to furnish evidence of physical fitness prior to becoming a member of a team.

-- Participants will be issued equipment that has been properly maintained and fitted.
+K. Participants will be issued equipment that has been properly maintained and fitted.

-- All facilities and equipment used in the interscholastic activity program, whether or not the property of the district, shall be inspected on a regular basis.
+L. All facilities and equipment used in the interscholastic activity program, whether or not the property of the district, shall be inspected on a regular basis.

 Coach’s Responsibilities